1. Granting stock options to foreign employees is increasingly an important compensation component for attracting the best overseas talent.

 What Are the Benefits of Granting Stock Options to Foreign Employees?

 When hiring employees overseas, it is reasonable to ask whether it is best to grant stock options to employees, or whether some other form of equity-related compensation may be more appropriate.
-Some of the benefits of stock options compared to the other possibilities include:
+Some of the benefits of granting stock options to foreign employees, compared to the other possibilities, include:

 Granting Stock Options to Foreign Employees